Monsteer714/minnow/README.md

 Stanford CS 144 Networking Lab
 ==============================

-These labs are open to the public under the (friendly, but also mandatory) condition that to preserve their value as a teaching tool, solutions not be posted publicly by anybody.
+These labs are open to the public under the (friendly) request that to preserve their value as a teaching tool, solutions not be posted publicly by anybody.

 Website: https://cs144.stanford.edu